dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 ### Design and define metrics

-**Design metrics**
-To read about best practices on structuring and organizing your metrics, review our [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog post first.

-**Define metrics**
-You can define your metrics in `.yml` files nested under a metrics key and to design or define your own metrics in your dbt project, review the following documents: <br />
+You can design and define your metrics in a `.yml` files nested under a metrics key in your dbt project, review the following documents: <br />

 - [dbt metrics](docs/build/metrics) for in-depth detail on attributes, filters, how to define and query your metrics, and [dbt-metrics package](https://github.com/dbt-labs/dbt_metrics)
 - [dbt Semantic Layer quickstart](/docs/use-dbt-semantic-layer/quickstart-semantic-layer) to get started
-- [Understanding the components of the dbt Semantic Layer](https://docs.getdbt.com/blog/understanding-the-components-of-the-dbt-semantic-layer) blog post to see further examples

 ## Related questions